 Please read both to understand the technique properly.
 I strongly recommend that you try it first on yourself and then on a friend or family member before you try with a client so that there is a nice flow to the client’s session.

-All you need to use Drawing the Ideal Self (DiS) is available on this website - FREE!
+All you need to use Drawing the Ideal Self (DiS) is available on the techniques page - FREE!